Student Events Advisory Board

 Purpose of SEAB:

-The SEAB is housed within the Center for Student Engagement and is meant to serve University clubs and organizations in both of its capacities as an advisory and advocacy board.
-The board is modeled within a student development framework that understands and encourages clubs and organizations to be contributors to an overall active student life on the campus of the University of Nevada, Reno.
-Further, it encourages the exploration of programmatic efforts without taking away the ownership of events from sponsoring organizations.
-Ultimately, the board serves as a clearinghouse of information while granting approval of student club and organization sponsored events.
+The SEAB is housed within the Center for Student Engagement and is meant to serve University clubs and organizations and individual students in both of its capacities as an advisory and advocacy board.
+The board is modeled within a student development framework that understands and encourages students, clubs and organizations to be contributors to an overall active student life on the campus of the University of Nevada, Reno.
+Further, it encourages the exploration of programmatic efforts without taking away the ownership of events from sponsoring entities.
+Ultimately, the board serves as a clearinghouse of information in advising best practices of students, clubs, and organization sponsored events.

 - Assisting clubs and organizations with navigating and negotiating University, departmental and ASUN policy and procedure.
 Board guidelines and regulations do not exist per say.
 Rather, the main role of the board is to assist student leaders in staying within the framework of policy and procedures while making sure we maintain the integrity of the programming effort.